algolia/talksearch/src/anatomy-of-a-record.md

     }
   ],
   "caption": {
-    "content": "asked to come and talk to you guys and I", "duration": 4.02,
+    "content": "asked to come and talk to you guys and I was like super excited", "duration": 4.02,
     "start": 30,
     "position": 6,